 - CVAD financial staff identifies there are financial concerns after on-site monitoring or a desk review; or

 - CVAD financial staff identifies any other issues giving concern regarding financial grant management.

 - It is not/has not met the goals and deliverables outlined in grant contract.

 After repeated efforts to assist an organization to improve performance with little to no progress, CVAD staff will consult and recommend to the VSS Administrator that an organization be placed on probationary status.
 CVAD staff will meet to outline factors to be incorporated in a corrective action plan and a desired timeline for completion, and/or they will direct the program to create a corrective action plan with a desired timeline and deadline to submit it to CVAD for approval.

-After CVAD staff determine the organization or program should be released from probationary status or other restrictions, CVAD will notify the program they have satisfied the terms of the financial and/or programmatic corrective action.
-CVAD staff will also outline any new terms of agreement, and/or special conditions, such as an increased programmatic or financial risk designation for the remainder of the grant cycle.
+After CVAD determines an organization has fulfilled the terms and conditions of the probation notification, the organization will be released from probation.
+CVAD will notify the organization in writing stating they have satisfied the terms of the probation as detailed in the notification letter.
+If applicable, CVAD will also describe any new terms of agreement, or special conditions, such as an increased programmatic or financial risk designation for the remainder of the grant cycle.